ricdip/ricdip.github.io/src/posts/astro-blog-markdown-pages.md

 ## Fixing the styles

-1. Install the `typography` plugin by running the following command (I used `npm`):
+1. Install the `typography` plugin by running the following command (I used `npm`)

 ```bash
 user@host:~$ npm install @tailwindcss/typography
 ```

-2. Add the installed plugin to the `tailwind.config.js` file:
+2. Add the installed plugin to the `tailwind.config.js` file

 ```js
 module.exports = {